bshapiroalbert/bshapiroalbert.github.io/_pages/about.md

 The next summer I had the opportunity to do a research experience for undergraduates (REU) at Cornell University, working for Prof. Jim Cordes where I first heard of neutron stars and pulsars, and decided that I would rather study them than do telescope instrumentation.
 I also realized that Summer that I really wanted to go to graduate school and do research.
 I applied to graduate schools that Fall and ended up at West Virginia University, where I have been since.

-##Hobbies:
+## Hobbies:

 In addition to research and other science related activities, I enjoy hiking and there are many different trails and parks to explore in WV.
 I also enjoy watching sports, particularly hockey (go Flyers) and football (go Patriots, sorry).
 The Summer Olympics are my favorite thing to watch though, as it’s one of the only times I get to watch wrestling, which I did through high school, and track and field, which I did starting in high school through college.
 My event was pole vault, so of course it’s my favorite one to watch.

 When there’s no sports on and we can’t go hiking, I also enjoy reading, particularly fantasy and science fiction, and video games.
 Recently I’ve been reading Brandon Sanderson’s Mistborn series and the Stormlight Archives.
 I am also a big fan of Patrick Rothfuss’s Kingkiller Chronicles, and am still waiting for the last few Game of Thrones books.
 For video games I’m a big fan of the Legend of Zelda series, Breath of the Wild was fantastic, and Final Fantasy.
 I would also highly recommend Shovel Knight and Hollow Knight, two great indie games.

-##Contact:
+## Contact:

-If you’d like to get in touch with me about my research or anything else, you can email me at bshapiroalbert@gmail.com or find me on twitter @bshaprioalbert.
+If you’d like to get in touch with me about my research or anything else, you can email me at bshapiroalbert@gmail.com or find me on twitter @bshapiroalbert.